 Immersion blenders, also known as hand blenders, are a handy kitchen tool for blending softer ingredients into smooth soups, sauces, and purees.
 They have a long, stick-like design with blender blades at the end of their shaft, so you can blend directly in pots, pans, and other cooking containers.
 Some immersion blenders even come with additional attachments like whisks, which offer even greater versatility in your kitchen.

-If you prefer a more versatile immersion blender that can crush ice, check out the Cuisinart.
-However, if you prefer a model with better build quality, consider the Braun instead.
+If you want an immersion blender that can crush ice, go for the Cuisinart.
+If you don't mind sacrificing some versatility for a better-built option, try the Braun instead.

 Our recommendations above are what we think are currently the best immersion blenders for most people.
 We factor in the price, feedback from our visitors, and availability.

 If you'd like to do the work of choosing yourself, here's the list of all our immersion blender reviews.
 Be careful not to get too caught up in the details.
 While no blender is perfect for every use, most are good enough to please almost everyone, and the differences are often not noticeable unless you really look for them.